srishruthib/TenantAdmin/src/README.md

 # Tenant Management

-This project is a User Management System implemented in Java using the Spring Boot framework with MongoDB as the database.
+This project is a Tenant Management implemented in Java using the Spring Boot framework with MongoDB as the database.
 It provides RESTful APIs for managing user data, including CRUD operations and user authentication.

 ## Table of Contents
 - [Project Structure](#project-structure)